rxtted/rottenfm-plugin/README.md

-# RottenFM (Vencord user plugin)
+# RottenFM (Navidrome/Subsonic API RPC plugin))

-Show your Navidrome now-playing as Discord Rich Presence, with album art and metadata from Last.fm.
+Show your Navidrome now-playing as Discord Rich Presence, with optional album art and metadata from Last.fm.

-This is an alternative to running a python app on your server for it, it also does not required access to a discord user token.
+This is an alternative to running a python app directly on your server, it also does not require access to a discord user token & does not fall under the bannable practice of "self-botting".

 ## Requirements